Part of the tracheal system in the abdomen of a cat flea, x600.

 Darkfield: x400.

-leg of cat flea.
 The tarsal section of the flea's leg.

 The foot terminates in two strong claws which enable the insect to grip the hairs of the cat, and using its powerful legs, equipped with numerous stiff bristles, to force its way deep into the animal's fur.